realityforge/chef-glassfish/README.md

 with the GlassFish application server.
 The cookbook also defines resources to create and configure GlassFish application domains and OpenMQ broker instances.
 There are also two recipes (`glassfish::attribute_driven_domain` and `glassfish::attribute_driven_mq`) that look for attributes defined on the current node that will drive the creation of GlassFish application domains or OpenMQ broker instances.
+See the attribute_driven_mq and attribute_driven_domain sections below for a description of the attribute definitions.

 Requirements
 ============